pacharanero/csus/README.md

 # Clinical Software Usability Scale (cSUS)

 ## Methodology
-* Following the pattern established by the scoring of the established, pan-industry, Systems Usability Scale (SUS) 8, the questions are scored against a 5-point scale Agree Strongly - Agree - Don’t Know - Disagree - Disagree Strongly
+* Following the pattern established by the scoring of the established, pan-industry, Systems Usability Scale (SUS) 8, the questions are scored against a 5-point scale:

+> Agree Strongly - Agree - Don’t Know - Disagree - Disagree Strongly

 * The ‘axis’ of the questions is alternated in order to try to vary the ‘positive’ or ‘negative’ attitude that the question could be seen to have.